-There are 8 full time equivalent (FTE) employees developing the RStudio IDE open-source desktop and server products as of December 2019.
+There are 8 full time equivalent (FTE) employees developing the RStudio IDE desktop and server products as of December 2020.

-In addition to the open-source software that we make freely available, and our support for Ursa Labs, RStudio recognizes the importance of contributing financially to other important open-source initiatives.
-To date, RStudio has given over $700,000 to projects led by others.
-Current commitments include contributing to the R Consortium, NumFocus, and to authors and maintainers of twelve smaller open-source projects, whose software we use.
+In addition to the open-source software that we make freely available, and our support for NumFocus and Ursa Computing, RStudio recognizes the importance of contributing financially to other important open-source initiatives.
+To date, RStudio has given over $900,000 to projects led by others.
+Current open-source related commitments include contributing to the R Consortium, and to authors and maintainers of fourteen smaller open-source projects, whose software we use.

 The B Lab Impact Assessment (see https://bimpactassessment.net/) is measured on a 200-point scale, with a minimum score of 80 required for a company to be eligible for B Lab certification.
 RStudio completed its first Impact Assessment in the fall of 2019, and received an overall score of 86.1.
 To put this score in context, the average score of “ordinary” (non-certified BCorp) businesses of our size is 53.4, while the median score for companies on the B Lab’s list of “Best for the World” honorees is 131.
 [Source: bcorporation.net/directory/rstudio.]